Communicating Diversity Student Conference 2023

 Alternative Format Sessions: Alternative formats such as art, film, and performance are welcomed.
 Please provide a 250 word description and rationale for your alternative format presentation.
 Be sure to discuss what technical requirements your presentation will require, duration, and how the presentation connects to the conference theme.

 During the conference, time will be set aside specifically for the research escalator sessions.
 Submitters will meet with their mentors in one-on-one mentorship meetings to discuss their feedback on the manuscript.
-At the end of the session, all regroup and submitters will give a short “recap” of new directions/goals as well as highlight the main points they took away from their mentorship sessions
+At the end of the session, all submitters will present a short “recap” of new directions/goals as well as highlight the main points they took away from their mentorship sessions.

-All submissions will be reviewed by a panel of experts.
 Socially relevant and theoretically informed abstracts that fit the conference theme will be prioritized.
-Submitters will be notified by April 15th, 2021 about their acceptance or rejection.
 If your submission is accepted, you will be put on a panel to give a 10-12 minute presentation about your project during the conference on Saturday, May 6th.

 Those accepted to the conference are eligible for the Communicating Diversity Paper Competition.
 To be considered, submit your paper (10-page minimum) directly to email@example.com by April 22nd.
 Top student papers will be recognized at both the undergraduate and graduate level.